fuzzylogicxx/fuzzylogic/posts/images-the-big-picture.md

 On the downside, we are delivering a _much_ larger image and therefore file size than is required for, say, a 320px wide context.
 This has performance implications since bigger files mean longer download times, and this is exacerbated when the device is not connected to high-speed wifi (as is often the case with a mobile phone).

+Another issue which is perhaps less obvious is that your content may not be read on your website with your CSS operating on it.
+For example if your website has an RSS feed (like mine does) then someone may well be reading your article in another environment (such as a feed reader application or website) and who is to say how that oversized image will look there?

 Dealing with these challenges using modern _Responsive Images_ will be the subject of Part #2.

 ## References